Psalms: Catholic usage

-The Psalms have always been an important part of Catholic liturgy.
+The Psalms have always been important in Catholic liturgy.
 The Liturgy of the Hours is centered on chanting or recitation of the Psalms, using fixed melodic formulas known as psalm tones.
-Early Catholics employed the Psalms widely in their individual prayers also; however, as knowledge of Latin (the language of the Roman Rite) became uncommon, this practice ceased among the unlearned.
+Early Catholics employed the Psalms widely in their individual prayers; however, as knowledge of Latin (the language of the Roman Rite) became uncommon, this practice ceased among the unlearned.
 However, until the end of the Middle Ages, it was not unknown for the laity to join in the singing of the Little Office of Our Lady, which was a shortened version of the Liturgy of the Hours providing a fixed daily cycle of twenty-five psalms to be recited, and nine other psalms divided across Matins.

 The work of Bishop Richard Challoner in providing devotional materials in English meant that many of the psalms were familiar to English-speaking Catholics from the eighteenth century onwards.
-Challoner translated the entirety of the Little Office into English, as well as Sunday Vespers and daily Compline.
-He also provided other individual Psalms such as 129/130 for prayer in his devotional books.
+Challoner translated the entirety of the Little Office into English, Sunday Vespers, and daily Compline.
+He also provided other individual Psalms, such as 129/130, for prayer in his devotional books.
 Bishop Challoner is also noted for revising the Douay–Rheims Bible, and the translations he used in his devotional books are taken from this work.

-Until the Second Vatican Council the Psalms were either recited on a one-week or, less commonly (as in the case of Ambrosian rite), two-week cycle.
-Different one-week schemata were employed: most secular clergy followed the Roman distribution, while regular clergy almost universally followed that of St Benedict, with only a few congregations (such as the Benedictines of St Maur) following individualistic arrangements.
+Until the Second Vatican Council, the Psalms were either recited on a one-week or, less commonly (as in the case of Ambrosian rite), two-week cycle.
+Different one-week schemata were employed: most secular clergy followed the Roman distribution, while regular clergy almost universally followed that of St Benedict, with only a few congregations (such as the Benedictines of St Maur) following individual arrangements.
 The Breviary introduced in 1974 distributed the psalms over a four-week cycle.
 Monastic usage varies widely.
 Some use the four-week cycle of the secular clergy, many retain a one-week cycle, either following St Benedict's scheme or another of their own devising, while others opt for some other arrangement.

 Official approval was also given to other arrangements by which the complete Psalter is recited in a one-week or two-week cycle.
 These arrangements are used principally by Catholic contemplative religious orders, such as that of the Trappists.

-The General Instruction of the Liturgy of the Hours, 122 sanctions three modes of singing/recitation for the Psalms:
+The General Instruction of the Liturgy of the Hours 122 sanctions three modes of singing/recitation for the Psalms: